- Research article

 Electronic supplementary material

-Additional file 1:Validation algorithm for 'Present on Admission' (POA) flagging written for SAS™ processing.
+Additional file 1:.
 This SAS™ program evaluates 40 diagnosis fields in routinely coded hospital data to identify those validly flagged as hospital-acquired ('C' in the data used here).
 Codes refer to the International Statistical Classification of Diseases and Related Health Problems, Tenth Revision, Australian Modification (ICD-10-AM).
 Fourth ed.
 Sydney: National Centre for Classification in Health, The University of Sydney; 2004.
 See Additional file 2 for further information on the programming.
 (DOC 279 KB)

 About this article